Entitlements

 Form 2042-C, Section 8 — boxes 8TQ to 8SB, where totals from Section 9 are transferred.

 The most important thing to remember: for pension income, the social charges calculation is not automatic.
-You must explicitly declare it in Form 2047 Section 9 (based on your RFR) and transfer to the relevant boxes on 2042.
-If you skip this section, the tax office does not calculate social charges on your pension — and they may come back for up to three years of backdated assessments.
+You must explicitly declare it in Form 2047 Section 9 and transfer the totals to Form 2042-C. If you skip this section, the tax office does not calculate social charges on your pension — and they may come back for up to three years of backdated assessments.

 Common Mistakes with Social Charges

-Not declaring pension income for social charges at all.
+1. Not declaring pension income for social charges at all.
 Social charges on pension income are not calculated automatically — you must complete Form 2047 Section 9 explicitly.
-Many declarers skip this section, assume social charges have been handled, and years later receive an assessment for up to three years of backdated cotisations.
+Many declarers skip this section and years later receive an assessment for up to three years of backdated cotisations.
+Three years of unpaid charges on pension income is a serious bill.

-Missing the CSG deductible.
-If you paid CSG at the standard rate last year on pension income or opted for the progressive scale on investment income, a deductible amount appears on your Avis d'Impôt.
+5. Missing the CSG deductible.
+If you paid CSG at the standard rate last year on pension income, or opted for the progressive scale on investment income, a deductible amount appears on your Avis d'Impôt.
 Subtract it from your taxable income this year before entering figures in the income boxes.
-Many people miss this every year.
+This reduces income tax only — social charges are still calculated on the gross amount.

 Treaty Reference